ynput/OpenPype/website/docs/artist_tools.md

 #### To open existing file:

-1. Open Workfiles tool from pipeline menu
+1. Open Workfiles tool from OpenPype menu
 2. Select file from list - the latest version is the highest *(descendent ordering)*
 3. Press `Open` button